DICOM-WG26-Connectathons/dicom-wg26-connectathons.github.io/docs/2024-annotations/creator_tasks.md

 1. The preferred method to submit DICOM objects to an Archive is to use DICOM C-Store or STOW-RS.
 This is an aspect of testing we would like to perform.
 2. You can submit the DICOM objects to the Archive using a non-DICOM method that you will negotiate with the Archive system.
 These options exist:
    - Point to a Dropbox folder that is hosted by the Project Manager.
+Submit to [Dropbox upload link](https://www.dropbox.com/request/uu3fuuPy9hzJUAELLiWy), and the Project Manager will make these available to all other participants.
    - Choose an alternate method of file sharing that you negotiate with the Archive system.

 ## Methods for submitting screen captures to the Project Manager